Example Call To Action Bar: Easy enable/disable

 FINAL PAYMENT

 Final payment is expected day of completion or according to the terms with the account.
-A 3% fee will be added to all credit card payments.
 If remaining balance is not paid within 30 days of install completion, customer agrees to pay 18% per annum on any unpaid balance, compounded monthly beginning 30 days after the invoice date.
 All discounts will be forfeited if account exceeds 30 days.
 Payment can be given to the installers, dropped off at a VVG location, mailed into a VVG location, or a CC payment can be made over the phone by calling VVG, 435-257-7882 and asking for the Accounts Receivable Department.

 Slab Care and Sealing